ohnosequences/scala-guide/notes.md

 ## nested traits/classes

-This causes a lot of problems, and you don't need it in general.
+This causes a lot of problems, and you don't need it in general. _TODO explain the general pattern_

 #### related issues